KCurtiss5/Snowstorm/README.md

 ## Enhancements

 - Command line args
-- More efficient print to terminal
+- More efficient print to terminal using ANSI escape codes
 - Wind
 - Snow accumulation
 - Colors (white, red and green, and random colors)